This video shows you the steps for setting up the integration between SimplePay and Xero.

 The above information is applicable in the standard case – where you wish to integrate your company in SimplePay with one company in Xero.
 This would be applicable to most businesses.

-If, however, you use pay points in SimplePay and, therefore, want to link a pay point / company in SimplePay to multiple companies in Xero, please refer to:
+If, however, you use pay points in SimplePay and, therefore, want to link a Pay Point / company in SimplePay to multiple companies in Xero, please refer to the below section:

 Additional posting to Xero might be required to account for ETI Utilised as per your EMP201.
 This type of posting can be done from the Submissions tab.
 More information about this can be found in the following section:

 To disconnect your Xero entity from SimplePay, visit Xero and do the following:

 - Click on Remove.